pgspider/influxdb_fdw/README.md

 	  table 'measurement1'
 	);
 ```
-You can use "tags" option to specify tag keys of a foreign table.
+You can use `tags` option to specify tag keys of a foreign table.
 ```sql
 	CREATE FOREIGN TABLE t2(
 	  tag1 text,